terriberry/readme-template/Readme.md

 4. Allows you to choose the files to apply the changes and when you click ```APPLY CHANGES```, the change/s are automatically implemented in the codebase

-### Migrations using EF Core
+### Migrations
 Migrations are done using Entity Framework Core.
-[Here](docs/migration.md) is a link that details how to performt the migration
+[Here](docs/migrationEfCore.md) is a link that details how to perform the migration

 ### Adding business logic